tinkerhub/TinkerHub-Learning-Paths/README.md

 You can see that hugo generated a new file named path-name/index.md under the [content](./content) directory
 - Modify the file contents and metadata
 - Run `hugo server` to preview your changes on the browser
-- If you are good with your changes Open a pull request to this repository
+- If you are good with your changes, open a pull request to this repository

 #### Creating a new sub learning path
-Some paths may contain sub paths, you can visit [tinkerhub.org/learn/lutter](https://tinkerhub.org/learn/flutter) for an example.
+Some paths may contain subpaths, you can visit [tinkerhub.org/learn/flutter](https://tinkerhub.org/learn/flutter) for an example.
 Follow the steps below to create it.

 - Run the command below to create a path
 ```shell